maddisondesigns/customizer-custom-controls/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.0.5 =
+- Added support for including this library in a plugin (as well as a theme).
+Props @mmcev106

 = 1.0.4 =
 - Fix typos.
 Props @lushkant